-Standard Main topic Effective date Amendments to IAS 1, Presentation of Financial Statements IAS 1 has been revised to (i) clarify that the classification of liabilities as current or non- current should be based on rights that are in existence at the end of the reporting period and align the wording in all affected paragraphs to refer to the "right" to defer settlement by at least twelve months and make explicit that only rights in place "at the end of the reporting period" should affect the classification of a liability; (ii) clarify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability; and (iii) make clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or services.
+Amendments to IAS 1, Presentation of Financial Statements Effective date: January 1, 2023

+IAS 1 has been revised to (i) clarify that the classification of liabilities as current or non-current should be based on rights that are in existence at the end of the reporting period and align the wording in all affected paragraphs to refer to the "right" to defer settlement by at least twelve months and make explicit that only rights in place "at the end of the reporting period" should affect the classification of a liability; (ii) clarify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability; and (iii) make clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or services.
 The effective date was deferred by 1 year from January 1, 2022 to January 1, 2023.

-January 1, 2023 Amendments to IAS 16, Property, Plant and Equipment The amendments prohibit a company from deducting from the cost of property, plant and equipment amounts received from selling items produced while the company is preparing the asset for its intended use.
+Amendments to IAS 16, Property, Plant and Equipment Effective date: January 1, 2022

+The amendments prohibit a company from deducting from the cost of property, plant and equipment, amounts received from selling items produced while the company is preparing the asset for its intended use.
 Instead, a company will recognise such sales proceeds and related cost in profit or loss.
 IAS 2 Inventories should be applied in identifying and measuring these production costs.

+Amendments to IAS 12 Income Taxes

+Effective date: January 1, 2023

-January 1, 2022 Amendments to IAS 12 Income Taxes The amendments clarify how companies should account for deferred tax on certain transactions - e.g. leases and decommissioning provisions.
+The amendments clarify how companies should account for deferred tax on certain transactions - e.g. leases and decommissioning provisions.

 The amendments narrow the initial recognition exemption (IRE) so that it does not apply to transactions that give rise to equal and offsetting temporary differences.
 As a result, companies will need to recognise a deferred tax asset and a deferred tax liability for temporary differences arising on initial recognition of lease and a decommissioning provision.

-January 1, 2023 For leases and decommissioning liabilities, the associated deferred tax asset and liability will need to be recognised from the beginning of the earliest comparative period presented with any cumulative effect recognised as an adjustment to retained earnings or other components of equity at that date.
+For leases and decommissioning liabilities, the associated deferred tax asset and liability will need to be recognised from the beginning of the earliest comparative period presented with any cumulative effect recognised as an adjustment to retained earnings or other components of equity at that date.
 If a company previously accounted for deferred tax on leases and decommissioning liabilities under the net approach, then the impact on transaction is likely to be limited to the separate presentation of the deferred tax asset and the deferred tax liability.

 For all other transactions, the amendments apply to transactions that occur, after the beginning of the earliest period presented.

-Amendments to IAS 37, Provisions, Contingent Liabilities and Contingent Assets The amendments clarify that for the purpose of assessing whether a contract is onerous, the cost of fulfilling the contract includes both the incremental costs of fulfilling that contract and an allocation of other costs that relate directly to fulfilling contracts.
-This clarification will require entities that apply the incremental cost approach to recognise bigger and potentially more provisions.
-January 1, 2022
+As of December 31, 2021 and 2020 (Thousands of Trinidad and Tobago Dollars)

-(2.21) NEWLY ISSUED IFRS NOT YET ADOPTED (continued)
+(2.21) NEWLY ISSUED IFRS NOT YET ADOPTED (CONTINUED)